Terms & Conditions

 Services will be invoiced at the Services Price shown in the Service Agreement.
 In the absence of a Services Agreement, the Services will be invoiced at the price ruling at the date on which those Services are rendered.
 The prices ruling are the Company’s prices current at the date on which the Services are rendered.
 The Company reserves the right to vary prices at any time subject to giving one month’s notice thereof to the Customer.

 The Company shall have no liability to the Customer for failure or omission to advise.
-Where representations are made or advice given, whether by the Company, its agents or sub-contractors, the Company shall have no liability to the Customer except where such representations or advice lead to a supply of Services to the Customer.
-In such case, the Company’s liability for each claim, or where more than one claim arises out of one incident, the aggregate of such claims shall be limited in accordance with clause 11.
-The liability of the Company in respect of advice rendered by the Company, its agents or sub-contractors, in respect of the application of or use of goods supplied by the Company shall similarly be limited for each claim, or where more than one claim arises out of any one incident, the aggregate of such claims, in accordance with clause 11.
+Where representations are made or advice given, whether by the Company, its agents or sub-contractors, the Company shall have no liability to the Customer except where such representations or advice lead to a sale of Goods or a supply of Services to the Customer.
+In such case, the Company’s liability for each claim, or where more than one claim arises out of one incident, the aggregate of such claims shall be limited in accordance with clause 14.
+The liability of the Company in respect of advice rendered by the Company, its agents or subcontractors, in respect of the application of or use of Goods supplied by the Company shall similarly be limited for each claim, or where more than one claim arises out of any one incident, the aggregate of such claims, in accordance with clause 14.

-Without prejudice to Clauses 7 and 8 above, the Company’s liability in respect of Services, whether provided by the Company, its agents or subcontractors shall be limited for each claim, or where more than one claim arises out of any one incident, the aggregate of such claims shall be limited in accordance with clause 11.
+Without prejudice to Clauses 10 and 11 above, the Company’s liability in respect of defective Goods, or in respect of their quality, fitness or suitability for purposes or correspondence to description, or in respect of Services or treatment rendered or the application, non-application or misapplication of Goods, whether by the Company, its agents or subcontractors shall be limited for each claim, or where more than one claim arises out of any one incident, the aggregate of such claims shall be limited in accordance with clause 14.

-10.1.
-Nothing in these Conditions shall be construed as limiting the Company’s liability for personal injury or death as provided in the above Act or for any damage or liability incurred by the Customer as a result of fraud or fraudulent misrepresentation by the Company.
+10.1 Nothing in these Conditions shall be construed as limiting the Company’s liability for personal injury or death as provided in the above Act.

-10.2.
-Where under the above Act the test of reasonableness is applicable to these Conditions, the Customer by accepting the Services supplied by the Company shall be deemed to have accepted that these Conditions are reasonable at the time of the Contract.
+10.2 Where under the above Act the test of reasonableness is applicable to these Conditions, the Customer by accepting the Goods or Services supplied by the Company shall be deemed to have accepted that these Conditions are reasonable at the time of the Contract.

 THE CUSTOMER’S ATTENTION IS PARTICULARLY DRAWN TO THIS CONDITION